Best practices for software updates in Configuration Manager

 Use the following best practices when you install software updates in Configuration Manager.

-When Configuration Manager and WSUS use the same SQL Server, configure one of these to use a named instance and the other to use the default instance of SQL Server
+When Configuration Manager and WSUS use the same SQL Server, configure one to use a named instance and the other to use the default instance

-When you install WSUS, select the Store updates locally setting.
-When this setting is selected, the license terms that are associated with software updates are downloaded during the synchronization process and stored on the local hard drive for the WSUS server.
-When this setting is not selected, client computers might fail to scan for software updates compliance for software updates that have license terms.
-When you install the software update point, WSUS Synchronization Manager verifies that this setting is enabled every 60 minutes, by default.
+When you install WSUS, select the setting to Store updates locally.
+This setting causes WSUS to download the license terms that are associated with software updates.
+It downloads the terms during the synchronization process and stores them on the local hard drive for the WSUS server.
+If you don't select this setting, client computers might fail compliance scans for software updates that have license terms.
+The WSUS Synchronization Manager component of the software update point verifies that this setting is enabled every 60 minutes, by default.